NCAR/musica/docs/source/tutorial/chapter0.rst

 `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_
 installed and running on your system.

-Then, clone and MUSICA GitHub repository and use the provided Dockerfile to build the MUSICA Docker image:
+Then, clone the MUSICA GitHub repository and use the provided Dockerfile to build the MUSICA Docker image:

 .. code-block:: bash